rolspace/www.rolandoramos.tech/_drafts/2017-06-02-sitecore-and-sql-server-linux.markdown

 The options -e 'ACCEPT_EULA=Y' and -e 'SA_PASSWORD=Password$1' set up two environment flags that are required to start the container: accept the End User Agreement and create an SA account password.
 Using -p 1433:1433 publishes the container's 1433 port to the host's 1433 port.
 Finally, -v F:/database/sqlserverlinux:/var/opt/mssql will map the container's /var/opt/mssql folder to the host's location in the F drive.
 We need this to persist the Sitecore databases from my machine in the container.

-With the container running, I connected to it using the SQL Server Management Studio.
+With the container running, I connected to the database using SQL Server Management Studio.

 [Add SSMS Image]

 The next step was to obtain the Sitecore DBs, in order to attach them to the SQL Server Linux container.
 At the time of this writing, the latest Sitecore XP version is 8.2 Update-3 (rev. 170614).
-By downloading the ZIP archive of the root folder, I obtained the separate .mdf and .ldf files needed: https://dev.sitecore.net/~/media/168DCCAD06C947F69BA015F3A0238F29.ashx.
+I downloaded the ZIP archive of the root folder and obtained the separate .mdf and .ldf files needed: https://dev.sitecore.net/~/media/168DCCAD06C947F69BA015F3A0238F29.ashx.

-I extracted the contents of the ZIP archive and copied the databases to the location mapped to the container.
+I extracted the contents of the ZIP archive and copied the databases to the folder location mapped to the container.

 [Add folder location image]

-After that, it was just necessary to attach each DB file to the server running in the container.
+After that, it was just a few clicks to attach each DB file to the server running in the container.

 [Add db attach video/gif?]